scottlamb/moonfire-nvr/guide/easy-install.md

 There are a few things to prepare if you want a truly turnkey install, but they are both optional.

-### Cameras.sql preparation

-The first (optional) step is to prepare a file with information about your camera setup.
-If you create this file with the name `cameras.sql` and place it in the top of the moonfire-nvr directory, or one level above, it will be used in the next step to initialize the database.
-If you do *not* create the file, the database will still be created, but no cameras will be configured and you'll have to follow up with a separate configuration step.

 ### Dedicated media directory

-Teh second (optional) step is to setup a dedicated hard disk for recording video.
+An optional, but strongly suggested, step is to setup a dedicated hard disk for recording video.
 Moonfire works best if the video samples are collected on a hard drive of sufficient capacity and separate from the root and main file systems.
 This is particularly important on Raspberry Pi based systems as the flash based